birkheadc/templates/fullStack/nest_next/docs/README.md

 ## Serverless Config
 My serverless configuration has gotten difficult to follow, so I'll explain it here before I forget.

-The `serverless` directory contains a script to seed the database after deploying (to AWS, not locally) and the data to be seeded (the data IS used both locally and on AWS)
+The `serverless` directory (not to be confused with `.serverless`, which is created by serverless when deploying locally) contains a script to seed the database after deploying (to AWS, not locally) and the data to be seeded (the data IS used both locally and on AWS)

+It also contains `sesEmailTemplates` which contains email templates and `index.mjs`, which declares how those templates should be deployed to AWS.

 `serverless.yml.custom` contains instructions for plugins to help streamline deployment.